Developing Disruptive Biofarming Technology for the Cannabis Industry

 The global cannabis market is expected to reach US$66.3 billion by the end of 2025, according to a report by Grand View Research.
 Most of the growth is being driven by the adoption of cannabis in the pharmaceutical industry as new products are being developed to treat severe medical conditions, such as cancer, Parkinsons, Alzheimers and arthritis.
 However, issues with cannabis supply can affect the long-term growth of the industry as more countries initiate cannabis programs and legislative reforms, making it difficult for licensed producers to provide enough high-quality products to meet the demand.

 The company is currently in the feasibility testing phase of development but expects to release its products by 2020.
+As of September 2019, the company produced its first cannabis cells in suspension with a cannabinoid profile that was identical to the original cannabis plant without growing the plant.
 Using a B2B business model, Canna-V-Cell intends to sell its active ingredients as a powder for repackaging and formulation to its clients.
-In addition the company may license the technology in order to accelerate the industry adoption curve.
+In addition, the company may license the technology in order to accelerate the industry adoption curve.

 Canna-V-Cell Company Highlights

 - Over 10 years and $30 million have been invested in developing the biofarming technology.

 - The biofarming technology is expected to ease bottlenecks in the cannabis industry.

 - Canna-V-Cell will be utilizing a B2B business model and will supply its active ingredient products as a powder for repackaging by its clients.

 - The company is expecting to launch its products by 2020.

 - The current production capacity of the company’s facility is 2 tons per year and is expected to increase to 10 tons per year.

 - Canna-V-Cell’s seasoned management team has a track record of success behind them.